stadium-software/repeater-childgrids/Readme.md

     3. Columns: The List of columns called "ColumnsList"
     4. ContainerClass: The unique class you assigned to the main container (e.g. client-side-datagrid)
     5. Data: Select the query Result or assign the JSON array to display from the API call
+    6. DataGridDataItem: The name of the property in the *DataSet* that contains the data for the DataGrid (e.g. "children").
+The defautlt is "children"
-    6. State: The "State" Type created in step 1 of the "Initialise" script
+    7. State: The "State" Type created in step 1 of the "Initialise" script
-    7. PagingType (optional): Leave blank or enter 'classic' for the standard Stadium DataGrid paging format
+    8. PagingType (optional): Leave blank or enter 'classic' for the standard Stadium DataGrid paging format
-    8. ExpandMultiple (optional): A boolean to define if only one row can be expanded at a time (default is false)
+    9. ExpandMultiple (optional): A boolean to define if only one row can be expanded at a time (default is false)
-    9. InitialiseExpanded (optional): A boolean to define if the DataGrid should be expanded on page load (default is false)
+    10. InitialiseExpanded (optional): A boolean to define if the DataGrid should be expanded on page load (default is false)

 ## CSS
 The CSS below is required for the correct functioning of the module.
 Variables exposed in the [*repeater-child-datagrid-variables.css*](repeater-child-datagrid-variables.css) file can be [customised](#customising-css).